solronin/orbis/README.md

 **For Developers:**

-For detailed technical documentation, API references, and instructions on setting up and extending the Orbis MCP server, please refer to the full Orbis MCP Server Documentation - solronin.gitbook.io/orbis
+For detailed technical documentation, API references, and instructions on setting up and extending the Orbis MCP server, please refer to the [Full Orbis MCP Server Documentation](solronin.gitbook.io/orbis)